huynhcongdanh/passmancli/README.md

 ## Post-Installation: Config File (Required)

 PassmanCLI requires a [ConfigParser] config file to save the base url of the instance as well as your username and password.
 You can send a path to the config file using the `--config` option of the command-line.
-By the default, it looks for a config named `.passmancli` at the current working dir and at `~/.config/`, in this exact order.
+By the default, it looks for a config named `.passmancli` at the current working dir or at `~/.passman/active`, in this exact order.

-Here's an example of configuration: `~/.config/.passmancli`
+Here's an example of configuration: `~/.config/active`

 ```ConfigParser
 base_url = "https://my.nextcloud/apps/passman/api/"